luisbocanegra/plasma-intel-gpu-monitor/README.md

 ## Current & planned features

+> [!IMPORTANT]
+> Depending on the GPU model, some features may not be available, unsupported features will show a -1 value in the widget view.
+I will hide them in a later version.

 * [x] Show General usage
   * [x] Load, Frequency, Power consumption
   * [x] Usage per engine (`Render/3D`, `Video & VideoEnhance`, `Blitter`)